jsonmurphy/ckan-buildout/README.md

 ckan-buildout
 =============

-Buildout script for ckan platform
+Buildout script for the ckan platform